 The group will begin near the Classroom building at 8:00 am on May 23rd.
 To join Marian, please call or email her.
 328-0621.
 Bring along a sack lunch or snack, there are lots of birds to see!
 Register on Eventbrite

 Family Scavenger Hunts on the Refuge - The Kids Wildlife viewing backpacks are available to enhance your visit to the Refuge on weekends.
-They may be checked out and borrowed for a hike on the Refuge during the hours that the Friends of Turnbull Bookstore is open.
-Saturday and Sunday 11:00 am - 4:00 pm go into the Book Store in the Refuge Administration Building to check them out, and return to the store when finished.
+They may be checked out and borrowed for a hike on the Refuge during the hours that the Friends of Turnbull Nature Store is open.
+Saturday and Sunday 11:00 am - 4:00 pm go into the Nature Store in the Refuge Administration Building to check them out, and return to the store when finished.